-(6 servings unless you have a two year old bottomless pit)
+Yield: 6 servings unless you have a two year old bottomless pit

-If you haven’t found a gluten free bread that you like, try my recipe for Finally, Really Good Sandwich Bread.
+- If you haven’t found a Gluten Free Sandwich Bread that you like, try my recipe for Gluten Free Sandwich Bread.

 This recipe has been brought to you by the Gluten Free Cooking School.

 Be sure to visit www.GlutenFreeCookingSchool.com for more great recipes and information about Gluten-free living!